Skip to main content

 A gram of Purple Haze purchased from different dispensaries is likely to have differences with another gram of Purple Haze purchased from another dispensary.

 In cannabis cultivation, the phenotype of a plant is important because it determines the potency of the strain, its taste and even how it looks.
-Phenotypes (or “phenos”) can be described as the same genetic material expressing itself differently.
-Simply put, phenotype describes plants’ inherent traits more accurately.

-As the cannabis market has grown to include people with varying tastes and preferences, leveraging on these different characteristics is ideal.
+The cannabis market has grown to include people with varying tastes and preferences, leveraging on these different characteristics is ideal.

-How To Select Your Own Winning Phenotype
+How to Select Your Own Winning Phenotype

 For tracking, growers usually mark and number every single phenotype and list its characteristics.

 3. After cloning, number each clone according to the original of its phenotype.
 For example, PH3 being the clone of PH3 would also be named PH3, and so on.
+After the first stage, if you started out having ten seeds, in the end you should have 20 plants which would be 10 seedlings and 10 clones.

 4. Grow your clones separately in a vegetative state.

-In about 8-10 weeks post flowering, the original phenos should be ready for you to harvest their buds.
+5. Put the original phenos on a flowering light cycle when they are big enough (after about two months).
+The flowering light cycle involves 12 hours of light and 12 hours of darkness.
+In about 8-10 weeks post flowering, the original phenotypess should be ready for you to harvest their buds.
 You should be careful with these as some might be ready before others, as such give each adequate time.

-An important point to note is that though a lot of the seeds from breeders come pre-feminized, some do not.
-Because we are looking for buds which only female plants produce, we should determine the sex of the plants first and discard all male.
+6. As this point, you will look at the quality of the buds and discard those that are not up to par.
+The ones that are doing well will be kept for future mass production. *An important point to note is that though a lot of the seeds from breeders come pre-feminized, some do not.
+Because we are looking for buds which only female plants produce, we should determine the sex of the plants first and discard all males.
 Reproductive organs typically appear a few weeks into the plant's flowering cycle.

-7. At the point of harvesting, take meticulous note of the qualities of each phenos bud, i.e its structure, smell, yield, density, flavor and overall appearance.
-If a pheno is not up to par, discard both it and its clone that is in vegetative state.
+7. At the point of harvesting, take meticulous note of the qualities of each phones bud, i.e. its structure, smell, yield, density, flavor, and overall appearance.
+If a pheno is not up to par, discard both it and its clone that is in the vegetative state.
+Though some phenos will not make the cut for reproduction, they can still be used to make pre-rolls, extracts, or even to smoke but not as premium flowers.

-8. Repeat the Process.
-After you have discarded a number of the phenos and their clones, you can now flower the remaining clones (remember the 12 hours light 12 hours dark schedule?) while at the same time create new cannabis clones to keep at the vegetative state.
-If you have started out with 10, you probably discarded 6 and now have 4 remaining.
+8. Repeat the process.
+After you have discarded a number of the phenoss and their clones, you can now flower the remaining clones (remember the 12 hours light 12 hours dark schedule?) while at the same time create new cannabis clones to keep at the vegetative state.
+If you have started out with 10, you probably discarded around 6 and now have 4 remaining.
+Because the first generation of clones had been growing vegetatively all along, they will be mature enough to be flipped into flowers.
+Another option is to leave them to continue the process not heir own I you want bigger flowers.

 10. Repeat the process of discarding the unfit ones and keeping the winning ones.

+11. Continue this process until your are down to one star phenotype that you can even name.
 Though you do not want to discard a phenotype for minor imperfections, keeping a large number will just mean more rounds.
 To that end, keep meticulous records and focus only on the best.

 If each round takes 8-10 weeks, 3 rounds would take 24-30 weeks.
 On top of that, add the extra month needed for germination.